arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

 ModbusRTUServer.inputRegisterWrite(0, 0x37)
 ```

-In the meantime, the Big Tank's Opta™ will send such parameters, while the Small Tank Opta™ will poll for Modbus RTU requests to determine whether to activate a specific module or if it is activated.
+In the meantime, the Big Tank's Opta™ will send such parameters, while the Small Tank Opta™ will poll for Modbus RTU requests to determine whether to activate a specific module or know if it is activated.
 In this example, if we receive `0x56` from the Big Tank Opta™, the Small Tank will turn off the valve.
-If it captures the data `0x31` or `0x32`, the Small Tank will have the information regarding Big Tank's minimum level.
+If it captures the data `0x31` or `0x32`, the Small Tank will have the information regarding Big Tank's minimum level state.
 The following simple parser does this task inside the Small Tank's Opta™.

 ```arduino
 /**